 Results :

-For the present study evaluation of above mentioned two parameters were performed throughout the annual cycle, the observed data is tabulated in table-1 with related bar diagram.
-(Fig-1).
+For the present study evaluation of above mentioned two parameters were performed throughout the annual cycle, the observed data is tabulated in table 1 with related bar diagram.
+(Fig. 1).

 Table 1 : Observed Data from the Annual Variation of the Two Parameters